Blazemeter/taurus/site/dat/docs/Installation.md

 (Java, specific Python tools like locust, etc).
 Below you can see some specific info for different operating systems.

+## Unstable features
+We use the following mark

+_This is available only in [unstable snapshot](https://gettaurus.org/install/Installation/#Latest-Unstable-Snapshot)._

+for the features that will be released soon but at the moment can't be installed from PyPi and available in the pointed topic only.

 ## Linux

 You will need Python 3.7+ and Java installed.
 To install Taurus on Linux, do the following instructions: